dwf/rescued-scipy-wiki/Cookbook/MetaArray.rst

 Performance Tips
 ~~~~~~~~~~~~~~~~

-MetaArray_ is a subclass of ndarray which overrides the :underline:`getitem` and :underline:`setitem` methods.
+MetaArray is a subclass of ndarray which overrides the :underline:`getitem` and :underline:`setitem` methods.
 Since these methods must alter the structure of the meta information for each access, they are quite slow compared to the native methods.
-As a result, many builtin functions will run very slowly when operating on a MetaArray_.
+As a result, many builtin functions will run very slowly when operating on a MetaArray.
 It is recommended, therefore, that you recast your arrays before performing these operations like this:

 ::